Background pattern

 • Enlargement of the breasts in men

-• Inflammation of the mucous membrane of the mouth
+• Inflammation of the mouth mucosa

 • High levels of cholesterol in the blood (hyperlipidemia)